mctinker/Map-Tasker/README.md

 - Both the MAC and Android devices must be on the same network.

 - The [sample Tasker Project](https://shorturl.at/bwCD4) must be installed and active on the Android device, and the server must be running (see Android notification: "HTTP Server Info...").
-Make suree to run the "launch" Task and enter your Google Drive ID.
+Make sure to run the "launch" Task and enter your Google Drive ID.

 - The TaskerNet profile, [MapTasker List](https://shorturl.at/buvK6), must be imported into Tasker in order for the 'List XML Files' button to work.